Diet and chronic disease risk; dietary assessment methodology; health disparities

 University of Connecticut, BS in Nutritional Sciences

-Katherine L. Tucker, Ph.D., is Professor of Nutritional Epidemiology in the Department of Clinical Laboratory & Nutritional Sciences at UMass Lowell.
+Katherine L. Tucker, Ph.D., is Professor of Nutritional Epidemiology in the Department of Biomedical and Nutritional Sciences at UMass Lowell.
 She also holds adjunct appointments at the Friedman School of Nutrition Science and Policy and the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University, and the Department of Health Sciences at Northeastern University.
-Dr. Tucker has contributed to more than 250 articles in scientific journals.
+Tucker has contributed to more than 250 articles in scientific journals.
 Her research focuses on dietary intake and risk of chronic disease, including osteoporosis, cognitive decline, obesity, metabolic syndrome, and heart disease.
 She is the director of an NHLBI funded center on Population Health and Health Disparities, studying the roles and interactions of stress, social support, diet, health behavior and genetic predisposition in relation to health disparities in Puerto Rican adults.
 She has collaborated for many years with the Framingham Studies, particularly the Framingham Osteoporosis Study, and she serves as a scientific adviser for, and leads a Vanguard data analysis center with the Jackson Heart Study.

 She is the Editor-in Chief of Advances in Nutrition